 And that remains its main focus — Ecwid gives you a snippet of code that you insert on your site, which then adds a comprehensive range of selling features to it.

-In recent years however, Ecwid has added a new ‘Instant Site’ feature that lets you create simple but attractive one-page stores that can live on a custom domain (yoursitename.com etc.).
+In recent years however, Ecwid has introduced a new ‘Instant Site’ feature that lets you create simple but attractive stores that can live on a custom domain (yoursitename.com etc.).

 Overall, Ecwid can be a better choice than Wix if…

-• you are on a very low budget and really need a free selling option
+- you are on a very low budget and need to start selling cheaply

 Check out our Ecwid review for more details on this platform, or watch the video below for a summary of its key pros and cons.